t-geindre/php-gpio/README.md

 tl;dr
 -----

-- "I just want to blink a LED from a website interface."
+"Hey, I just want to blink a LED from a website interface."

-- "OK: `git clone` the [php-gpio-web](https://github.com/ronanguilloux/php-gpio-web) project inside your Raspberry Pi filesystem.
+"OK: `git clone` the [php-gpio-web](https://github.com/ronanguilloux/php-gpio-web) project inside your Raspberry Pi filesystem.
 Remember to come back here when you're lost ;-)"